probabl-ai/sklearn-ragger-duck/doc/user_guide/text_scraping.rst

 short, and further discussions are generally provided in the user guide instead.
 So we would expect that the chunks of documentation to be useful to answer questions such as:

-- What are the parameters of `LogisticRegression`?
+- What are the parameters of :class:`~sklearn.linear_model.LogisticRegression`?
 - What are the values of the `strategy` parameter in a dummy classifier?

 Now that we have better framed our expectations, we can think about the chunks